 Historian and Discover the Past’s Ghostly Walks host John Adams has had a long working relationship with the Fairmont Empress Hotel in Victoria, British Columbia.

-It’s one that hasn’t always been about acquainting oneself with the resident spirits inside the Châteauesque structure built between 1904 and 1908.
+It has not always been about acquainting oneself with the resident spirits inside the Châteauesque structure built between 1904 and 1908.

 The 71-year-old worked in the hotel during the 1960s and was a lot more skeptical when it came to things that went bump in the night.

 “I was just a teenager,” he admitted, in an April phone conversation.
-“I didn’t really believe in this stuff, but it was always kind of creepy being up there.”
+“I didn’t believe in this stuff, but it was always kind of creepy being up there.”

 Just before Adams started working at the Empress, the original chambermaid rooms were converted into offices for the executive.
 His summer job was to clean those offices during the afternoon or evening shifts.

 “There was no air conditioning, of course, but there were cold spots,” he recalled.
 “I thought I saw something and I ended up saying, ‘Okay, pull yourself together.
 You’re just a kid in this place.
 You don’t believe in ghosts.’”

 It was during that job that Adams experienced the inexplicable.
 Further to the cold spots, he caught glimpses of something or someone out of the corner of his eye.

 In the company of Lizzie McGrath

 That someone could be former chambermaid Lizzie McGrath.
 The former employee was readying herself for bed one evening in 1909 and would usually say her rosary on the fire escape outside of her room on the sixth floor.